otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture.md

 ### Task 6 (Intermediate)

+You notice there is a lot of code duplication.
+Refactor the code to reduce the duplication.

+---

+## Advanced Exercises

+These following exercise will require you to do some research and problem-solving independently.
+Completing this exercise will help you deepen you understanding of **REST API** development, but also help you achieve high marks in the **Project** assessment.

+---

+### Task 1

 In `week-02-apis-express-development-tools`, we briefly discussed caching.
 In the `middleware` directory, create a new file called `cache.js` with the following code.

 ```javascript